bharmour

 bharmour photo

-As per Wikipedia, it was Bharmour that was the ancient capital of Chamba — just like Naggar for Kullu Valley.
-Today, Bharmour acts only as a gateway to Manimahesh Yatra.
+Bharmour was the ancient capital of Chamba — just like Naggar for Kullu Valley.
+Today, Bharmour acts only as a gateway to the Manimahesh Yatra.

 “Nearly 90% of tourists who visit Bharmour visit only because it falls on the way to Manimahesh,” I was told.
 Think of it as the centre of all transportation and communication.
 But in my view, Bharmour has a lot more potential.
 It can be much more than just a stopover for pilgrims.